-When a divorce is on the horizon for you it is reasonable to want to learn as much as you can.
-The fact of the matter is that not only is a divorce a difficult process to go through but many of the concepts and lessons of a divorce can be just as difficult to learn about.
+When a divorce is on the horizon for you, it is reasonable to want to learn as much as you can.
+The fact of the matter is that not only is a divorce a complex process to go through, but many of the concepts and lessons of a divorce can be just as challenging to learn about.

-For such a life changing and important institution, there isn’t a whole lot of information about some aspects of divorce available for people.
+For such a life-changing and important institution, there isn't much information about some aspects of divorce available for people.

-If you are a business owner you may be nodding your head up and down at this point.
-Having worked for a long time towards building and growing your own business you now have grown worried that a divorce could spell disaster for that business and for yourself.
+If you are a business owner, you may be nodding your head up and down at this point.
+Having worked towards building and growing your own business for a long time, you now have grown worried that a divorce could spell disaster for that business and yourself.

-It’s possible that the only information that you’ve been able to uncover on this subject is from the unsolicited advice of a friend who has gone through a divorce.
+The only information you've been able to uncover on this subject may be from the unsolicited advice of a friend who has gone through a divorce.

 The fact remains that your business is subject to being divided up as part of the community estate that you and your spouse share ownership in.
-While the actual business itself may not be subject to division, the ownership percentages in the business may be depending on whether the business is characterized as your separate property or the aforementioned community property of both you and your spouse.
+While the actual business itself may not be subject to division, the ownership percentages in the business may depend on whether the business is characterized as your separate property or the community mentioned above property of both you and your spouse.

-If your divorce comes down to a trial, then it is possible that the judge could decide the business is community property thereby making it susceptible to an equitable division based on all of the circumstances of your divorce case.
+Suppose your divorce comes down to a trial.
+In that case, it is possible that the judge could decide the business is community property, thereby making it susceptible to an equitable division based on all of the circumstances of your divorce case.

-For all of the business owners like you out there, this blog post is aimed at informing you about what issues are most important in a divorce from the standpoint of your business.
+For all business owners like you out there, this blog post aims to inform you about what issues are most important in a divorce from the standpoint of your business.

 Characterizing Marital Property

 Your business will ultimately be characterized as community property or your separate property.
-Upon the conclusion of your divorce, if you are not able to settle your case, a judge will intercede and make the determination for you and your as to whether or not your business is to be considered community property.
+Upon the conclusion of your divorce, if you cannot settle your case, a judge will intercede and determine for you, and you are as to whether or not your business is to be considered community property.